 The aim of Grand Valley State University’s writing program is to help students succeed in their college courses and ultimately graduate as fluent, confident, and versatile writers.
 Students will write, both formally and informally, in the majority of their classes.
-All students are required to fulfill WRT 150 (first-year composition) and two Supplemental Writing Skills (SWS) classes before graduation.
+All students are required to fulfill GE Foundations - Writing (WRT 150 or WRT 120 and 130) and two Supplemental Writing Skills (SWS) classes before graduation.

 Many schools use test scores to determine which writing course a student should take.
 Although test scores give us a sense of your writing skills, we believe that you know more about your educational experiences, skills, and preparation than a test ever could.
 That’s why you choose the course that’s right for you.
 If you’re interested in understanding the roots our our placement philosophy, the brief essay, “Why Placement?
 Why Directed Self-Placement?” explains more.

 You should think carefully about which first-year writing class is right for you.
 Some students are prepared to meet the goals of first-year composition in a single term, while others need two terms or more of practice and instruction before they are ready to move on.
-In any case, to pass WRT 150 you must demonstrate a variety of abilities:
+In any case, to complete your GE Foundations - Writing requirement, you must demonstrate a variety of abilities:

 - Read and discuss challenging material

 - Summarize and analyze what you've read

 - Establish and maintain a single focus or thesis

 - Use transitions and other devices to guide readers

 - Use style, tone, and sentence structure for strategic effect

 If you have any questions, please contact the Department of Writing.